MikeSoughton/hypothesis-testing/README.md

 ## Code layout

 The code is split into three main directories.

 The first `jet-cnn` contains code to train the CNN classifer on QCD and top jet images, find the probabilities of new images being either a top or QCD jet and then performs a simple hypothesis test on data which contains a small number of top jets with a dominant QCD background, against data comprised of only a QCD background.
 This code also supports bootstrapping to gauge the variance in outputs arising from training.

+The second `eft-dnn` does the same but with a DNN classifier using data of $Zh$ decay to $b \bar{b}$ and $\ell^+ \ell^-$ under the Standard Model and udner the SMEFT.
+The files work in much the same manner as for the CNN classifier since the two methods are essentially analagous.
+This code also supports bootstrapping to gauge the variance in outputs arising from training.

+The third `eft-vae`

+There is also a fourth directory `misc` which

 The code does ...